google/android-classyshark/README.md

 ## Use cases

-### Apk Content
+### Obfuscation
 Understand the contents of your APK

 * Verify that the business crucial data is properly obfuscated
+* Troubleshoot Proguard mis configs (various -keep* flags)
+* Analyze obfuscated stack traces

+### Dependencies
+Understand and manage your APK dependencies

 * Identify all your app dependencies, both Java and native
+* Identify test depeendencies
+* Generate stub testing classes

 ### Multidex
 Understand the contents of [multidex](http://developer.android.com/tools/building/multidex.html) apps

-* Show the content of each classes.dex file
+* Browse the content of each classes.dex file
-* Show the dex counts for packages, methods, classes, strings etc
+* See the dex counts for packages, methods, classes, strings etc
-* Show method count for jars (to measure the dex cost of that jar)
+* See method count for jars (to measure the dex cost of that jar)
+* Dump dex string tables

-### JNI & Native Code
+### Native Code
 Troublshoot JNI problems including:

-* Identifying missing native libraries
+* Identify missing native libraries
-* Browsing native methods per classes.dex
+* Browse native methods per classes.dex

 Troublshoot native code problems including:
-* Checking native depedendencies
+* See native depedendencies
-* Checking dynamic symbols
+* See dynamic symbols

 ## Command line